 Our museums constitute a substantial component of the national tourism product, and attract many local and international visitors.
 Significantly, Iziko positively impacts on South Africa's economic growth and value chain through supporting the cultural and tourism industries.
-The COVID-19 pandemic will have a great impact on tourism and visitor numbers.
+The COVID-19 pandemic will have a great impact on visitor numbers and programmes that have been scheduled to take place.

 4.2.2.
-Social cohesion and nation building
+Social cohesion, nation building and safe communities